 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2018 to week 52, 2022.

-There were two chickenpox presentations to an ED in the past week and the number of shingles presentations increased to the baseline (Figure 15).
+The number of chickenpox presentations to EDs decreased in the past week and shingles presentations increased above the baseline level (Figure 15).